awslabs/aws-lambda-redshift-loader/README.md

 format.
 This uses a loadClusters List type in DynamoDB to track all clusters to be loaded.

-## Getting Started - Lambda, Redshift, and VPC networking
+## Configuring your VPC for connections between AWS Lambda and Redshift

 Please click [here](Networking.md) for a full guide on how to configure AWS Lambda to connect to Redshift in VPC and non-VPC networking environments.

-## Getting Started - Entering the Configuration
+## Entering the Configuration

 Now that your function is deployed, we need to create a configuration which tells it how and if files should be loaded from S3.
 Simply install AWS SDK for Javascript and configure it with credentials as outlined at http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-intro.html and http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html.
 You'll also need a local instance of Node.js - today the included Client Tools such as `setup.js` only run under pre-ES6 versions of Node (0.10 and 0.12 have been tested).
 NVM (https://github.com/creationix/nvm/blob/master/README.markdown) is a simple way to install and switch between node versions.
 Then install dependencies using the following command: